 By working with multi-stakeholder organisations, we can reflect on new ideas and concerns, learn about and adopt best practice, and lead promising initiatives that bring to bear our understanding of the highly diverse cultures and national contexts in which alcohol plays a part.

-We participate in business coalitions such as the World Economic Forum, the Business Industry Advisory Group, the International Center for Alcohol Policy, the Global Alcohol Producers’ Group, the World Federation of Advertisers, and the Confederation of British Industry (CBI).
-We also work with the World Federation of Advertisers and the Oxford Internet Institute.
+We participate in business coalitions such as the Business Industry Advisory Group, the International Alliance for Responsible Drinking (IARD), the World Federation of Advertisers, and the Confederation of British Industry (CBI).

 The way we work with these organisations differs depending on their membership and goals.
 We also work with local, regional and national organisations within our markets; more information about those organisations can be found on our local company websites.